marein/php-nchan-client/README.md

 \Marein\Nchan\HttpAdapter\Credentials.
 As long as you implement that interface, you can build your own authentication method.
 Take a look at \Marein\Nchan\HttpAdapter\BasicAuthenticationCredentials to see how this works.

-## Extend with another HTTP Client library
+## Exchange the provided http client

-Sometimes, the shipped client is not enough and you want to use features from other libraries like guzzle.
+Sometimes, the provided client is not enough and you want to use features from other libraries like guzzle.
-You can change the http client easily because of the \Marein\Nchan\Http\Client interface.
+You can exchange the http client easily because of the \Marein\Nchan\Http\Client interface.
 I've created a guzzle adapter for those who want to use guzzle.
 This is also a good example to look at, if you want to use another library.
 The guzzle adapter lives at [marein/php-nchan-client-guzzle-adapter](https://github.com/marein/php-nchan-client-guzzle-adapter).

+Another good reason to exchange the provided client is to gain performance, since the client uses the http stream wrapper from php.
+There is a little overhead because the tcp connection gets closed after each request.
+Other implementations, like guzzle, can keep the connection live.